April 12, 2021 9 min read

 Furthermore, meals will increase our blood glucose levels and walking can help to reduce them because we use glucose for energy.
 Walking after a meal will not only improve our sugar levels but can also help when it comes to preventing heartburn and acid reflux.
 As we can see, including a walk after your meals is one of the best times to do so.

-According to the World Health Organization, cardiovascular disease is the number one cause of death in the world.
-If you’re looking to avoid cardiovascular disease and boost your immunity in general, walking every day is one way to do so.
+Cardiovascular disease is the number one cause of death in the world.
+So if you’re looking to avoid cardiovascular disease and boost your immunity in general, walking every day is one way to do it.

 If you want to maximize these benefits, it is of course better to up the ante a little bit.
 For example, a moderate walk for 30 minutes per day 5 days a week is one of the best places to start for maximum benefits.
 Longer walks are also key.

-If you want to really make sure you’re not leaving any benefits on the table, try including an hour-long walk into your schedule at least twice a week.
-You may not see benefits immediately, but it will pay off when it comes to your heart’s health.
+If you want to really make sure you’re not leaving any benefits on the table, try including an hour-long walk into your schedule at least twice a week, the benefits will pay off when it comes to your heart’s health.

 Your immune system is an extremely complex part of your body that is difficult to pin down when it comes to saying what works and what doesn’t.
 However, it’s been shown that high-intensity walking can improve immune functioning in adults with rheumatoid arthritis.